zhengjianliu/bestbey/README.md

 > A React / Redux / Ruby on Rails eCommerce store that brings you superior quality in electronics.

-###Built with a Ruby on Rails API backend, and a React front-end (this file) for Flatiron School Software Engineering Program

 ### 🏠 [LiveDemo](https://bestbey.netlify.app/) | [Frontend](https://github.com/zhengjianliu/bestbey) | [Backend](https://github.com/zhengjianliu/bestbey-back)